 This policy outlines progression through calculation strategies for addition, subtraction, multiplication and division in line with the new National Curriculum commencing September 2014.
 It also sets out a range of recommendations and effective practice teaching ideas for outstanding teaching and learning in maths.
 Through the policy, we aim to link key manipulatives (practical methods) and (visual) representations in order that the children can be vertically accelerated through each of the four strands of arithmetic.
 A school wide policy helps to ensure consistency of approach, enabling children to progress stage by stage through models and representations they recognise from previous teaching, allowing for deeper conceptual understanding and fluency.
-Use the policy as the basis of planning along with the White Rose Maths Hub Scheme of Work.
-Always use Assessment for Learning to identify suitable next steps in calculation and if, at any time, children are making significant errors, return to the previous stage in calculation.
-As children move at the pace appropriate to them, teachers will be presenting strategies and equipment appropriate to children's level of understanding.
-However, it is expected that the majority of children in each class will be working at age-appropriate levels as set out in the National Curriculum 2014 and in line with school policy.
+This policy is used as the basis for planning along with the new White Rose Maths Hub Scheme of Work.
+Assessment for Learning strategies are used in all year groups to identify suitable next steps and where extra consolidation practice is required.
+In some instances, it may be necessary to revisit previous steps before moving forward.
+As children move at the pace appropriate to their understanding, teachers will be presenting strategies and equipment appropriate to their level of understanding.
+It is expected, however, that the majority of children in each class will be working at age-appropriate levels as set out in the National Curriculum 2014 and in line with school policy.